ACE SF F-Series Singles Image Library

 F-320 (back cover)

-F-321 OTIS ADELBERT KLINE Maza of the Moon (cover by Frank Frazetta; 1965; listed as "complete novel")
+F-321 OTIS ADELBERT KLINE Maza of the Moon (cover by Frank Frazetta; 1965; listed as "Complete Novel")

-F-322 SAMUEL R. DELANY City of a Thousand Suns (cover, title page, and interior illustration by Jack Gaughan; 1965; listed as "first book publication")
+F-322 SAMUEL R. DELANY City of a Thousand Suns (cover, title page, and interior illustration by Jack Gaughan; 1965; listed as "First Book Publication")

 F-322 (back cover)

 F-323 ANDRE NORTON Daybreak - 2250 A. D. (original title: Star Man's Son; c.
-1952; 1961; 1965; 2nd ACE printing; listed as "complete and unabridged")
+1952; 1954; 1961; 1965; 2nd ACE printing; listed as "Complete & Unabridged")

-F-326 LIN CARTER The Wizard of Lemuria (cover by Gray Morrow; 1965; listed as "first book publication")
+F-326 LIN CARTER The Wizard of Lemuria (cover by Gray Morrow; 1965; listed as "First Book Publication")

-F-329 ANDRE NORTON Storm Over Warlock (1965; listed as "complete and unabridged")
+F-329 ANDRE NORTON Storm Over Warlock (cover by Emsh; c.1961; 1965; 2nd ACE printing; listed as "Complete & Unabridged")

 F-330 AVRAM DAVIDSON What Strange Stars and Skies (cover by Jack Gaughan; 1965)